Post SOVIET Desolation AND seaside melancholia

 In the morning we will set onto a 4x4 adventure across the barren badlands of Ustyurt Plateau.

-We'll tour the western part of the plateau with its many natural sights, such as the bizarre chalky rock formation at Boszhira, and post-Soviet urban melancholia, best represented in the rather dull city of Zhanaozen.
+We'll tour the western part of the plateau: otherworldly natural sights (such as the bizarre chalky rock formation at Boszhira) and post-Soviet urban melancholia (such as the rather dull city of Zhanaozen).

 We'll then reach the underground mosque-cum-mausoleum of Beket-Ata, where we'll enjoy a traditional Kazakh lunch and observe the mystic rituals of pious pilgrims.

 In the afternoon we'll head to Aktau, one of the most isolated cities in the former USSR, where we'll enjoy a well deserved fresh beer in one of the many bars along overlooking the Caspian Sea.